apache/skywalking/docs/en/protocols/Skywalking-Cross-Process-Propagation-Headers-Protocol-v2.md

 1. Parent endpoint of the parent service. **String(BASE64 encoded)**.
 _This value can use exchange/compress collector service to get the id(integer) to represent the string.
 If you use the string, it must start with `#`, others use integer directly._

+endpoint id = -1 and parent endpoint name is empty mean there is no real parent endpoint.
+Since 6.6.0

 ## Sample values
 1. Short version, `1-TRACEID-SEGMENTID-3-5-2-IPPORT`
 1. Complete version, `1-TRACEID-SEGMENTID-3-5-2-IPPORT-ENTRYURI-PARENTURI`